muratk5n/thirdwave/en/README.md

 ---

-Why is Gross Profit Margin over 80% noteworthy?
+Why is gross profit margin over 80% noteworthy?
 My friend, that is a crazy number.
 Let's remember the Buffett criteria..
 20% is ok, 40% great.
 This is over *eighty percent*.
 If you farted into a bottle and sold it as a new fragrance you could not reach that number.
 The